aktyz/solving-problems-with-software/README.md

 ## Week 2
 This module begins with a short presentation from Raluca Gordân, an assistant professor in Duke University’s Center for Genomic and Computational Biology, about an important problem genomics scientists encounter regularly: how to identify genes in a strand of DNA.
 To tackle this problem, you will need to understand strings: series of characters such as letters, digits, punctuation, etc. After learning about Java methods that work with strings, you will be able to find genes within a DNA string as well as tackle other string related problems, such as finding all of the links in a web page.
 By the end of this module, you will be able to: (1) Use important methods for the Java String class; (2) Use conditionals, for loops, and while loops appropriately in a Java program; (3) Find patterns in the data represented by strings to help develop the algorithm for your program; (4) Understand the importance of designing programs that keep different data processing steps separate; (5) Use the StorageResource iterable for this course to store some data for further processing; and (6) Rely on Java documentation to better understand how to use different Java packages and classes.

+### Part 1: Finding a Gene - Using the Simplified Algorithm

+This assignment is to write the code from the lesson from scratch by following the steps below.
+This will help you see if you really understood how to put the code together, and might identify a part that you did not fully understand.
+If you get stuck, then you can go back and watch the coding videos that go with this lesson again.
+We recommend you try this with many of the future Java coding examples before starting programming exercises.

+Specifically, you should do the following:

+1. Create a new Java project named StringsFirstAssignments.
+You can put all the classes for this programming exercise in this project.

+2. Create a new Java Class named Part1.
+The following methods go in this class.

+3. Write the method findSimpleGene that has one String parameter dna, representing a string of DNA.
+This method does the following:
+- Finds the index position of the start codon “ATG”.
+If there is no “ATG”, return the empty string.
+- Finds the index position of the first stop codon “TAA” appearing after the “ATG” that was found.
+If there is no such “TAA”, return the empty string.
+- If the length of the substring between the “ATG” and “TAA” is a multiple of 3, then return the substring that starts with that “ATG” and ends with that “TAA”.

+4. Write the void method testSimpleGene that has no parameters.
+You should create five DNA strings.
+The strings should have specific test cases, such as: DNA with no “ATG”, DNA with no “TAA”, DNA with no “ATG” or “TAA”, DNA with ATG, TAA and the substring between them is a multiple of 3 (a gene), and DNA with ATG, TAA and the substring between them is not a multiple of 3.
+For each DNA string you should:
+- Print the DNA string.
+- See if there is a gene by calling findSimpleGene with this string as the parameter.
+If a gene exists following our algorithm above, then print the gene, otherwise print the empty string.